New Super Mario Bros.: Reception

 New Super Mario Bros. received numerous awards and accolades.
 It was given Game of the Month awards from Game Informer and Electronic Gaming Monthly, and it received Editors's Choice Awards from IGN and GameSpot.
 The game was voted Best Handheld Game at the 2006 Spike Video Game Awards, Best Nintendo DS Game by GameSpot, and it won Best Platformer awards from X-Play and Nintendo Power.
 The game was awarded Choice Video Game at the 2006 Teen Choice Awards, and Nintendo Game of the Year at the 2006 Golden Joystick Award.
 During the 10th Annual Interactive Achievement Awards, New Super Mario Bros. received a nomination for "Handheld Game of the Year" by the Academy of Interactive Arts & Sciences.

 In 2009, Official Nintendo Magazine remarked "Sure, it's a little easy at times and a bit short but with genius new power-ups and loads of retro nods, few games put a bigger smile on your face", placing the game 30th on a list of greatest Nintendo games.

+In 2023, TheGamer rated New Super Mario Bros. the 4th best 2D Mario game, behind Super Mario World, Super Mario Bros.
+Wonder, and New Super Mario Bros.
+U's Deluxe port.
+They called the game "fabulous", noted how it is "the only one [of the New Super Mario Bros. series] to which the claim of 'new' is valid", and lauded it for "Brimming with content, fantastic platforming, and new additions" as well as extra minigames.